 4. Teach your customers the importance of reviews (and how to leave one)

-Some companies are hesitant in educating their customers about the set of activities/processes of business due to a misguided belief that this leads to customers becoming less loyal.
 However, research conducted by Andreas Eisingerich and Simon Bell revealed the opposite to be true — educating customers leads to a strengthened trust in the organization or business.

 So what can you do?
 For starters, you can build a page in your site that educates your customers on why reviews are important.
 Then, lay it down to them on how to leave or post feedback.